chris-backes/project-euler/README.md

 - The if statement contains a break statement to exit the for loop once both a divisor is found and the Boolean is set to true.
 - j skips for divisibility by 2.
 It simiply isn't needed since all possibles checked are odd.

+There are now two more solutions.
+The second does not assume that 2 is prime.
+THe third uses the fact that all primes except 2 and 3 are solutions to the equstion 6k +/- 1 to iterate.

 ## Largest Product in a Series

 ```